 In Australia, immigration detention forms a part of the Australian immigration policy under the Migration Act 1958 (Cth).
-People who intend to seek asylum in Australia but who arrive without already having been granted a refugee protection visa are placed in mandatory detention while their application for refugee status is considered.
+People who arrive in Australia intending to seek asylum, without already having been granted a refugee protection visa or on another valid visa, are placed in mandatory detention while their application for refugee status is considered.
 Those who arrive by boat are known as illegal maritime arrivals (IMAs).

 In late 2013, a policy was implemented as part of ‘Operation Sovereign Borders’ which enforced the turning back of boats filled with asylum seekers (IMAs) trying to reach Australian shores.
 Further policy was put in place to deter asylum seekers trying to reach Australia in this way, resulting in the mandatory offshore processing of those arriving by boat and the prevention of asylum ever being granted in Australia.

 While in detention, asylum seekers undergo health and security checks.
 People who arrive without a visa and choose to return to their home country can do so at any time.